J. R. Reed (American football, born 1982): New York Giants

 He signed with the New York Giants for their 2007 training camp but was released on the final day of cuts.

-Second stint with Eagles
+Philadelphia Eagles (second stint)

 The Eagles re-signed him the next day.
 However, Reed muffed a critical punt late in the first game of the season against the Green Bay Packers.
 This led to his subsequent release and the Eagles' signing of Reno Mahe.
 However, he was re-signed within weeks to back up injured All-Pro safety Brian Dawkins.
 Reed has since returned to the Eagles' special teams and has resumed his role of kick returner.
 In a week 12 game against the New England Patriots, Reed was named the starter at the strong safety position when Sean Considine and Quintin Mikell could not play due to injuries.

 Reed spent the first seven weeks of the 2008 season with the Eagles, appearing in five games and recording three tackles.
 He was released on October 21 to make room for fullback Kyle Eckel.